 If you get into really nasty weather, you may have rain and mist blowing in through openings.

-The tent is rated for 2-3 people but most users find that two people is plenty.
-With two adults and a small child you may be able to still remain comfortable, but 3 adults is a bit much.
+The tent is rated for 4 people but most users find that it gets a bit crowded with four.
+With two adults and two small children you may be able to still remain comfortable, but 4 adults is a bit much.

 Overall, this pop up tent is best suited for casual weekend adventures.
 It may not stand up to the hardcore needs of campers in extreme weather.